irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 In fact, computable numbers contain most numbers we encounter in practice.
 However, computable numbers are *countable*!

 Why?
 The reason is simple.
 A computable number has to be uniquely identified by a Turing machine (morally, a program), which takes up finitely many symbols chosen from a finite alphabet to express.
-This means the set of all programs/Turing machines is countable, so the programs that compute numbers also must be.
+This means the set of all programs/Turing machines is countable, so the programs that compute numbers must be countable too.

 But since real numbers are uncountable, there must exist real numbers that are not computable.